kkruecke/cplus-documentation/notes/move.rst

 --------------

 C++11 introduced move constructors and move assignment operators, which are methods overloaded on rvalues.
-An rvalue is a temporary whose lifetime does not extend past the current line's semicolon\ |ndash|\ as oppossed to an lvalue which is an object whose address we can take:
+An rvalue is a temporary whose lifetime does not extend past the current line's semicolon\ |ndash|\ as oppossed to an lvalue which is an object whose address we can take.
+See `A Brief Introduction to Rvalue References <http://www.artima.com/cppsource/rvalue.html>`_.
+Here are some examples:

 .. code-block:: cpp